 6. Standing Seam Metal Roof

 Standing Seam Metal Roofing includes interlocking seams, providing a sleeker look and improved rigidity.
+I recently recommended this type of flat roof materials to a client looking for a modern aesthetic and long-term durability, and they were thrilled with the results.

 Standing-Seam-Metal-Roof